kgrid/kgrid-cli/README.md

   $ kgrid play [KO]

 OPTIONS
-  -h, --help       show CLI help
-  -p, --port=port  Specify the port for KGRID Activator
+  -h, --help                           show CLI help -i, --implementation=implementation  the name for the implementation -p, --port=port                      Specify the port for KGRID Activator

 DESCRIPTION
   The create command requires a name for the knowledge object.